Nelson Castro (politician)

-Nelson Castro (born January 25, 1972) is an American politician from the state of New York.
+Nelson Castro is an American politician from the state of New York.
 A Democrat, he was first elected to the New York State Assembly in District 86 in 2008.

-Castro resigned from office in 2013 after pleading guilty to perjury charges.
-He is notable for having worn a wire as an FBI informant while serving in elected office; in so doing, he assisted the federal government in prosecuting other corrupt elected officials.
+Castro resigned from office in 2013, after pleading guilty to perjury charges.
+He is notable for having worn a wire as an FBI informant while serving in elected office; in so doing, he assisted the federal government in prosecuting another politician.

+Early life

+In 2004, Castro was charged with grand larceny because he collected $5,000 in unemployment checks while in fact he had a job.
+He pled guilty to petit larceny, and was sentenced to three years’ probation and ordered to pay the money back.

+He was arrested in 2008, because he drove a car with a revoked driver license.
+Castro said that it had been revoked because he failed to pay fines for moving violations, and because he drove a car that was uninsured.